eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-model.md

 ### Messaging Model

-* `DepositStatusProcessor`: responsible for updating the `Deposit.depositStatus` property of a `Deposit` resource, typically by resolving the URL in the `Deposit.depositStatusRef` property and parsing its content.
 * `CriticalRepositoryInteraction`: CRI for short.
 Performs an optimistic locking (`If-Match` using an Etag) "critical" modification on a PASS resource, with a built-in retry mechanism when a modification fails.
 Each CRI has a pre-condition, critical section, and post-condition.
 The pre-condition must be met before the critical section is